IBM-Cloud/docs/services/ContinuousDelivery/pipeline_working.md

 With {{site.data.keyword.deliverypipeline}}, you can choose from several build types.
 You provide the build script, and {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.jazzhub_short}} runs it; you don't need to set up build systems.
 Then, with one click, you can automatically deploy your app to one or many {{site.data.keyword.Bluemix_notm}} spaces, public Cloud Foundry servers, or Docker containers on IBM Containers for {{site.data.keyword.Bluemix_notm}}.

-Build jobs compile and package your app source code from Git or Jazz source control management (SCM) repositories.
+Build jobs compile and package your app source code from Git repositories.
 The build jobs produce deployable artifacts, such as WAR files or Docker containers for IBM Containers.
 In addition, you can run unit tests within your build automatically.
-Each time the source code changes, a build is triggered.
+You can set up your build jobs so that each time a commit is pushed, a build is triggered.

 A deployment job takes output from a build job and deploys it to either IBM Containers or Cloud Foundry servers such as {{site.data.keyword.Bluemix_notm}}.

 You can deploy to one or many regions and services.
-For example, you can set up your {{site.data.keyword.deliverypipeline}} service so that development artifacts use IBM Containers, are tested in one region, and are deployed to production in multiple regions.
+For example, you can set up your {{site.data.keyword.deliverypipeline}} to use one or more services, test in one region, and deploy to production in multiple regions.
 For more information, see [Regions](/docs/overview/whatisbluemix.html#ov_intro_reg).

 There are several ways to create a pipeline, including adding a pipeline to an existing application and creating a pipeline without an existing application.
 If you do not already have a {{site.data.keyword.deliverypipeline}} service in your organization, you can go to the catalog, click {{site.data.keyword.deliverypipeline}}, and click Create.

 Complete these steps to set up a {{site.data.keyword.deliverypipeline}} for an existing application:

 1. On the {{site.data.keyword.Bluemix_notm}} app Dashboard, click your app.
-1. From the hamburger menu, click **Services**, and then click **DevOps**.
+1. From the hamburger menu on the {{site.data.keyword.Bluemix_notm}} menu bar, click **Services**, and then click **DevOps**.
 1. Click **Pipelines**, and then click **Create a Pipeline**.

 To [create a pipeline (Link opens in a new window)](https://console.ng.bluemix.net/devops/pipelines/dashboard/create){: new_window} that is configured to deploy a Cloud Foundry application, follow these steps:

 1. Click **Cloud Foundry**.
 1. If you want to use a different name for the pipeline, change its default name.
-The pipeline's name identifies it in {{site.data.keyword.Bluemix_notm}}.
 1. If you want to use a different name for the application, change its default name.
-The application's name identifies it in {{site.data.keyword.Bluemix_notm}}.
 This name is the application that the pipeline deploys to.
 1. If you don't have a toolchain, a toolchain with a default name is created for you.
 If you want to use a different name for the toolchain, change its name.
-Pipelines are managed by toolchains.
 With the toolchain, you can extend the capabilities of your pipeline by integrating with other tools and services.

  **Tip**: Pipelines and toolchains belong to organizations (orgs).
 If you belong to an org that has toolchains, you can use those toolchains even if you didn't create them.